What to expect with each appointment:

 What aftercare options are there?

-We work with Lasting Paws Memorial Services and have worked with them for over 15 years, we know and trust their team.
-We can assure you that your pet will be handled with the dignity they deserve.
-Please see our pricing page for the options we offer.
+• We partner with Lasting Paws Memorial Services and have trusted their team for over 15 years.
+We are confident that your pet will be treated with the dignity and respect they deserve.
+Please visit our pricing page to view the options we offer.

 What areas do you service?

-We proudly serve the Quad and Tri-City areas.
-Please see our service area map for more details.
-If you do not see your area listed, please call us to see if we’re able to acommodate your area.
+• We proudly serve Prescott Valley and the surrounding areas.
+In addition, we provide services in select parts of the Valley.
+Please refer to our service area map for more details.
+If your location is not listed, feel free to call us to see if we’re able to accommodate your area.